 As with liners, the longevity of concealers depends on consistency.
 Liquid concealer should be tossed after one year, but powder concealer is fine up to two years.

-If you notice a change in color or a funky smell, it’s time to part ways with your polish.
+If you notice a change in color or a funky smell it’s time to part ways with your polish.
 In general, it should last you up to two years and some even have expiration dates on the back of the bottle.
 General separation is to be expected, though — just give it a good shake and you should be good to go.

 Consider this beauty buy a long-term relationship — lipstick can last up to two years!
 Dispose of your lipstick if it becomes dry or changes hues.

 Powder, Blush, Bronzer and Eyeshadow